Menú del día |

 Menú del día was introduced by law in the 60’s.
 Back then it was called menú turístico and, as the name suggests, it was created to cater for all the tourists that started visiting Spain in those days.
 The government set the prices and what the menu should include.
 It should be served as fast as possible and it should also try to promote typical Spanish dishes among the tourists.

-Things have changed since, and restaurantes don’t have to offer a menú del día (although most do).
+Things have changed since, and restaurantes don’t have to offer a menú del día, although many do.
 Needless to say, prices are not set by the government either and they can vary a lot from one place to another.

 The picture shows a real menú del día from a restaurant along the Camino Portugués.